mendix/docs/content/howto/mobile/native-build-locally.md

 ---

 {{% alert type="info" %}}
 When Mendix Native Mobile Builder identifies a Mobile Toolkit capable Native Template version (v5.1.9 and higher), it will not apply changes directly to the project.
-To apply the changes when building locally, please make sure to run `npm run configure` after `npm i` once you have checked out your latest changes.
+To apply the changes when building locally check out your latest changes, run `npm install`, then make sure to run `npm run configure`.
 {{% /alert %}}

 ## 1 Introduction